Cyclobutylamine

 Cyclobutylamine is an organic compound with the formula C4H7NH2.
 It is a colorless, readily distillable liquid.
-It can be prepared from cyclobutanecarboxylic acid via the amide or by Curtius rearrangement.
+It can be prepared from cyclobutanecarboxylic acid via a modified Curtius rearrangement.
 Cyclobutylamine is a member of the aminocycloalkanes, which also includes cyclopropylamine, cyclopentylamine, and cyclohexylamine.

 Oxidation with potassium permanganate gives cyclobutanone.

-Using "strain-relief reaction", substituted bicyclobutanes can be converted to a variety of N-substituted cyclobutylamines.
+Substituted bicyclobutanes can be converted to a variety of N-substituted cyclobutylamines.